Special Event Permit

 A cost estimate for your event will be provided, by way of an Event Invoice, after a complete application has been submitted and reviewed by the Special Event Review Team.
 Permits will not be issued until fees have been paid.

-The nonrefundable Special Event Permit application fee is set forth in the 2022 Fee Schedule (Resolution No 1420):
+The nonrefundable Special Event Permit application fee is:

 - Small Event (100-200 participants, or a race): $300*

 - Large Event (200+ participants, or a parade of any size): $675*